-Data analysis was performed using automated computer algorithms.
+For marine mammal and anthropogenic signals, data analysis was performed using automated computer algorithms.
 Calls of two baleen whale species were detected: blue whale B calls and D calls, and fin whale 20 Hz calls.
-Both species were present at all sites, but at site H blue whale B calls were most common and the fin whale acoustic index representative of 20 Hz calls was highest.
-Blue whale D calls were highest at site P, whereas B calls were least common at site P. The fin whale acoustic index was lowest at site N. Blue whale B call detections peaked from August to November 2015 and very few B calls were detected after January 2016.
-Blue whale D calls peaked from June to July 2015.
-Fin whale acoustic index was highest from November 2015 to January 2016.
+Both species were present at all sites, but call detections and the fin whale acoustic index representative of 20 Hz calls were highest at sites H and N. Site P had the lowest call detection levels for both species.
+Blue whale B call detections peaked from September to December 2016 and very few B calls were detected after January 2017.
+Blue whale D calls peaked in May and June 2017 at sites H and N and from May to July 2016 at site P. The fin whale acoustic index was highest from October 2016 to April 2017.

-Frequency modulated (FM) echolocation pulses from Cuvier's beaked whales were regularly detected at sites H and N but were more common at site H. Detections were highest from December 2015 to April 2016 at site H and showed a slight increase during July and August 2015 and again in December 2015 and January 2016 at site N. There was an additional beaked whale-like FM pulse type, BW43, possibly produced by Perrin's beaked whales (Baumann-Pickering et al., 2014), that was detected infrequently at sites H and N. No other beaked whale signal types were detected.
+Frequency modulated (FM) echolocation pulses from Cuvier's beaked whales were regularly detected at sites H and N but were more common at site H. Detections were highest during March and April 2017 at site H. At site N detections showed a slight increase during July 2016 and a more pronounced increase from December 2016 to March 2017.
+There were no detections of Cuvier's at site P. There was an additional beaked whale-like FM pulse type, BW43, possibly produced by Perrin's beaked whale (Baumann-Pickering et al., 2014), that was detected infrequently during winter, only at site N. No other beaked whale signal types were detected.

-Two anthropogenic signals were detected: Mid-frequency Active (MFA) sonar and explosions.
-MFA sonar was detected at all sites with a peak in August 2015.
-Site N had the most MFA sonar packet detections normalized per year and highest cumulative sound exposure levels, including events concurrent with a major naval exercise during late August.
+Two anthropogenic signals were detected: MFA sonar and explosions.
+MFA sonar was detected at all sites with a peak in fall 2016.
+Site N had the most MFA sonar packet detections normalized per year and highest cumulative sound exposure levels, including events concurrent with a major naval exercise during November 2016.
 Site H had fewer detections than site N as well as lower received and sound exposure levels.
-Site P had the highest maximum received levels, though the least amount of MFA sonar packet detections.
+Site P had the lowest maximum received levels, and the least amount of MFA sonar packet detections.

-Explosions were detected at all sites, but were most prevalent at site P. The number of explosion detections peaked in June and November 2015 at site H and in September 2015 at site N. Temporal and spectral parameters, received levels, and the nighttime pattern of these explosive events suggest association with fishing, specifically the use of seal bombs.
+Explosions were detected at all sites, but were highest from April to June 2016 at site P. Temporal and spectral parameters, as well as received levels of these explosive events suggest association with fishing, specifically the use of seal bombs.